inkling/content-scripts/convert-to-lowercase/README.md

 # Convert Files and References to Lowercase

-This shell script converts all filenames in a folder (and subfolders) to lowercase.
-Additionally, any references to the file will be replaced.
+This shell script converts all filenames in a directory (and all subdirectories) to lowercase.
+Additionally, any file in the directory with references to the file will be updated to the lowercase filename.

 Based on example from:
 http://stackoverflow.com/questions/17180580/how-to-create-a-bash-script-that-will-lower-case-all-files-in-the-current-folder